 What if a place quotes bulk material prices in tons?

-Although you can use a conversion factor (1 cu yd = 1.3 ton) sometimes, it would be better to use the actual conversion factor that is tied to specific material (Reade.com has an extensive list of conversion factors for hundreds of bulk materials) like:
+Although you can use a conversion factor (1 cu yd = 1.3 ton) sometimes, it would be better to use the actual conversion factor that is tied to specific materials like:

 - Earth, loam, dry, excavated